Amarifields/neaural-preditor/README.md

 # Neural Predictor

-A lightweight neural network implementation for pattern prediction and regression tasks.
+a lightweight neural network implementation for pattern prediction and regression tasks.
 Built from scratch in Python with NumPy for educational purposes and practical use.

 ## What it does